 In a similar vein, it might seem unimportant to improve the performance of an operating system, because administrators typically spend little time working directly on the operating system, and users spend even less.
 But translated up to the business application level, small performance improvements may be multiplied by millions of high-value transactions, leading to cost savings per transaction, or even to a competitive advantage to the business by delivering time-sensitive transactions faster than competitors.

 An open and complete operating environment, Oracle Linux delivers virtualization, management, and cloud native computing tools, along with the operating system, in a single support offering.
 Oracle Linux is 100 percent application-binary compatible with RHEL.
-Because of this compatibility, it is typically also a good substitute for other RPM-based distributions, such as CentOS.
+Because of this compatibility, it is typically also a good substitute for other RPM-based distributions.